ndhuanhuan/ML_MODELS_REVIEW/CNN/readme.md

 1. The first is that the amount of parameters or weights is reduced by 75%, thus lessening the computation cost.
 2. The second is that it will control overfitting.

+Dropout Layers
+This layer “drops out” a random set of activations in that layer by setting them to zero.

+Network in Network Layers